 The last reported sale price of a share of our Common Stock on October 31, 2016, was \$3.46 per share.
-No RSUs were granted during Fiscal 2016.
+No RSUs were granted during Fiscal 2016 to the persons included in the foregoing table.

 General Provisions

 Minimum Vesting.
 No option or stock appreciation right may vest over a period of less than one year from the date of grant, except that up to 5% of the available shares of Common Stock reserved for issuance under the 2016 Plan as of the Plan Effective Date may be issued pursuant to options or stock appreciation rights that vest over a period of less than one year from the date of grant.
 Additionally, any option or stock appreciation right granted under the 2016 Plan may vest upon the participant's death or disability, or upon a change in control, and such vesting will not count against the 5% basket described above.